 What Is PHATE?

-The Population Health AssessmenT Engine, PHATE(TM) is a population health mapping tool commissioned by the ABFM and developed in collaboration with the Center for Applied Research and Engagement Systems (CARES) at the University of Missouri.
+The Population Health AssessmenT Engine, PHATE(TM) is a population health mapping tool commissioned by the ABFM, funded by the ABFM Foundation, and developed in collaboration with the Center for Applied Research and Engagement Systems (CARES) at the University of Missouri.
 PHATE provides clinicians with a fuller understanding of their patient population in the context of their community.

 PHATE utilizes patient data from the PRIME Registry to assign a social deprivation risk score called a Community Vital Sign to an individual patient based on the characteristics of the census tract in which the patient lives.